rhitabratakarar/Dotnet_DevZone/DependencyInjection/README.md

 declaring object.
 (IClient client = new Client() instead of Client client = new Client())

 4. Now develop the Interface, IService and IClient respectively in a new namespace.

+5. Once done, you can use the service inside the client.